wilzbach/docs.asyncy.com/quick-start/README.md

 If your story listens to HTTP requests, visit https://competent-nash-82.asyncyapp.com
 ```

 :sparkles::cake::sparkles: Congratulations!
-You have just deployed your first Asyncy application!
+You have just deployed your first Story!

-**Note:** `asyncy deploy` will deploy all the stories in your project at once.
+`asyncy deploy` will deploy all the stories in your project at once.

 ::: tip See it live!